Do you want to get into medical sales but are secretly afraid that you don’t know enough?

 4) Could This Be the Best Sales Secret?

 Research what types of prospects buy from you the most.
 Your time is limited; spend it on opportunities you’re most likely to close.
+Partner with your the healthcare marketing team in your company to identify patterns and act accordingly.

 If independent doctors buy more from you than hospitals, focus your lead generation campaigns on healthcare providers who are more responsive to your offer.